 Decide the date

 A stag-do should be close to the wedding but not so close that it impacts on the main event – it’s now universally agreed that stag-dos the night before the wedding are a terrible idea.
-Come up with a few dates between two and five weeks before the big day, pitch them to the group and see which weekend is the least conflicted.
+Come up with a few dates, pitch them to the group and see which weekend is the least conflicted.
 Do this at least three to five months before the big day to prevent clashes in peoples’ diaries.

 If you’re planning a foreign trip, the best prices will be available early.
-Late deals aren’t what they once were, and it’s a risky strategy to leave it to the last minute if there’s a big group of you.
-Rooms in hostels are good, cheap accommodation for stags, but again, are likely to book up early.
+Late deals aren’t what they once were and it’s a risky strategy to leave it to the last minute if there’s a big group of you.
+Rooms in hostels are cheap for stag groups but again, are likely to book up early.

 Name a treasurer